kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _command.cljs_

-The next piece is the handler for `:notes-received` event that the API emits.
+The next piece is the handler for `:notes/received` event that the API emits.
 Although there is quite a bit of work that goes into normalizing the API response, the good news is that we did that work at the beginning of the chapter, and what remains is trivial:

 ```clojure
 ;; ...